 - Up to $1000 each year in research/conference-related travel funds, available by request in each year of the fellowship.
 (Note: If the situation related to the pandemic changes, the government, the University, and/or TGS may need to impose travel and event-related restrictions.

 Since programs may have earlier application deadlines or additional requirements and eligibility criteria, students should speak with their program’s Director of Graduate Studies (DGS) for additional information.
 Applicants must be nominated by their program of study.
 Programs must notify The Graduate School of the names of their nominees as early as possible, but no later than 5:00 pm Wednesday, February 1, 2023.

-The following items must be submitted to the online application tool directly by students who have been nominated by their programs.
+The following items must be submitted as PDF files to the online application tool directly by students who have been nominated by their programs.
 A link to submit the application will be provided by The Graduate School to those nominated by their program:

 - Abstract: A short description, in terms appropriate for a broad academic audience, of the nature of the proposed or ongoing research or creative work and its implications, not to exceed one page, double-spaced.